eric-benny/covey.town/DESIGN.md

      This is an item that is more UI and something and while we wanted to work on this, we felt that we should spend our time focused on the use-cases and if we have time to work on later.
    - In the next release, if you include the transporter code, then the spawn relocation becomes less of an issue as you can utilize the transporter functionality to traverse the map.

-## Next-steps & Conclusion:
-1. Having good discussion early on in the project allowed all of us to explore different design options and incorporate everyone's thoughts into the project design.
-Creating a project schedule, taking meeting minutes, and having regular meetings, made things easier for us to react as a team in our creation and implementation of our design.
-2. [todo] list anything else